About Us

 Information and Presentations

-Periodically, through in-person presentations and webinars WCGMD informs the public of areas we all need to be concerned about, or areas that have had remarkable success that we all should celebrate.
+On our website and periodically through webinars and in-person presentations, WCGMD informs the public of areas we all need to be concerned about and areas that have had remarkable success that we all should celebrate.